Sonoma Wineries to Visit in 2023

 Their Sonoma wine tasting room has both indoor and outdoor seating, with a beautiful patio for summer wine tastings and a cozy fireplace for winter wine tastings.
 They have a bunch of fun Sonoma wine pairing options – including sushi pairings – and are a dog-friendly winery, so your pooch can enjoy the fun too.

 5. Red Car Wine Sonoma Vineyard

 - Why we chose it: We love their sustainable approach to winemaking.
 We also think you’d be hard-pressed to find a better Rosé from a Pinot Noir.

 - Who it’s for: Anyone with a penchant for new and interesting Rosé wines.

-It’s a good thing that Red Car has delicious cheese and charcuterie boards – featuring their own olive oil – for their tastings.
-Each of the beautiful spreads also includes salami, cornichons, local cheeses, sun dried fruits, house-made pickled veggies, sliced baguettes, and more.
+Enjoy a tasting with delicious cheese and charcuterie boards featuring their olive oil, local cheeses, and more.
+The beautiful spreads include salami, cornichons, local cheeses, sun-dried fruits, house-made pickled veggies, sliced baguettes, and more.